gauravvxv/Zepto/README.md

 ## Key Insights
  * Top  Best-Value Products (Highest Discount %)
     - The top products offering the highest discounts provide the best value for customers.
-These items, such as `Dukes Waffy Orange Wafers`,`Ceres Foods Laal Maas Instant Liquid Masala`, `Chef's Basket Durum Wheat Elbow Pasta` and `Ceres Foods Nalli Nihari Instant Liquid Masala`, have discounts ranging from `51%` to `45`, making them highly attractive for buyers looking for savings.
+These items, such as `Dukes Waffy Orange Wafers`,`Ceres Foods Laal Maas Instant Liquid Masala`, `Chef's Basket Durum Wheat Elbow Pasta` and `Ceres Foods Nalli Nihari Instant Liquid Masala`, have discounts ranging from `51%` to `45%`, making them highly attractive for buyers looking for savings.

+ * Products with High MRP but Out of Stock
+   - Several premium products with high MRP, including `Patanjali Cow's Ghee`, `MamyPoko Pants Standard Diapers, Extra Large (12 - 17 kg)`, and `Aashirvaad Atta With Mutigrains`, are currently         out of stock.
+These high-value items represent potential lost revenue, highlighting the need for better inventory planning for high-demand, high-priced products.

+ * Revenue per Category:
+      - Total revenue across all products is ₹122M, but it is not evenly distributed.
+Certain categories, like Beverages and Snacks, contribute the most to sales, generating ₹35M and ₹28M respectively, while smaller categories like Stationery and Household contribute relatively little.
+Understanding these patterns helps in focusing marketing and inventory efforts on the top-performing categories.